JS4-14/Cybersecurity-Portfolio/phishing-analysis-reports/reports/email-phishing.md

 ## Key Takeaways
 Phishing emails often succeed by combining urgency with brand impersonation.
 Careful inspection of the sender domain and link destination is often enough to reveal the attack.
-I learned new detentions ideas mentioned above - SPF, DKIM and DMARC validation

-Phishing succeeds because users focus on the urgency of the message
+Phishing succeeds because users focus on the urgency of the message.